 Thank you to all of our contributors who have helped us provide quality content or other services to forward the mission of Fanimal!!

-Clay Barber has a always considered fields, forests, swamps, rivers, sounds, and beaches his playground.
-He loves activities that connect me him nature, and the animals that share it with us.
+Clay Barber has always considered fields, forests, swamps, rivers, sounds, and beaches his playground.
+He loves activities that connect him to nature, and the animals that share it with us.
 When he worked as a river guide I was also able to see many wild animals, and had the opportunity to teach other people about them.
 He is excited to write for Fanimal because it is a platform for the connection to and conservation of animals.

 Adriana studied Geography and Spanish at the University of Tennessee Knoxville, and has an interest in environmental law.
 She loves to travel, learn about new cultures, and explore new worlds.
-She has a long time love for animals and a study abroad experience her senior year only increased my knowledge and respect for the natural world and all the animals living within it.
+She has a long time love for animals and a study abroad experience her senior year only increased her knowledge and respect for the natural world and all the animals living within it.
 She loved working with Fanimal, focusing on animal advocacy and spreading information about animals to a community of people that share her interests.
 Adriana was an intern during the summer of 2018.

-Hurst Fowler is co-founder of Creature Feature News..
+Hurst Fowler is co-founder of Creature Feature News.
 Hurst first found his passion for animals when he was gifted an aquarium on his fourteenth birthday.
 This aquarium then turned into two, then three, until he was forbidden to acquire anymore because his parents told him he was running up the electric bill and having that much water indoors was a liability issue.
 This interest in animals has since spread beyond fish to include all kinds of animals, with a particular interest in the policies and legislation that affect them and the people that care about them.

 Cara Hemby is a contributing writer and researcher who is a lover of animals, eating healthy foods, and finding as much time as she can to be outside.
 She is an Appalachian State University graduate who spent her time in college as a student liaison for Blue Ridge Conservancy and interned with a sustainable tour operator in the Galapagos Islands.
 After a post graduation adventure in Alaska and the Pacific Northwest, she is now back in Western North Carolina pursuing a career in both non-profit management and tourism.